Writing an Effective Foil: "Hamilton's" Aaron Burr

 Jumping to a completely different cultural phenomenon, the arrival of Gotham’s brazen dark knight (Batman) proved to be the catalyst for society’s most unpredictable and effective anarchist (The Joker) to burn a city to the ground.

-Wasn’t it also the Marvel Cinematic Universe’s Vision who argued that “our (the Avengers) very strength invites challenge; challenge incites conflict; and conflict breed catastrophe”?
+Wasn’t it also the Marvel Cinematic Universe’s Vision who argued that “our (the Avengers) very strength invites challenge; challenge incites conflict; and conflict breeds catastrophe”?

-Vision may have been foreshadowing the looming Avengers Civil War, but he was also acknowledging the causality between the rise of the Avengers and the exponential increase in potentially world-ending events and enhanced individuals who’d emerged from the shadows.
+Vision may have been foreshadowing the looming Avengers Civil War, but he was also acknowledging the causality between the rise of the Avengers and the exponential increase in potentially world-ending events and enhanced individuals who would emerge from the shadows.

-Evil doesn’t easily or willingly surrender its territory; neither does good.
-They are in a constant battle for position.
+Evil doesn’t easily or willingly surrender its power; neither does good.
+They are in a constant battle for power and position.
 This is nothing new, nor is it unique to story.

 In any case, in order to make it difficult for a hero to reach their goal, conflict must be introduced, and sometimes, the most effective conflict and pushback come in the form of a villain or series of antagonists.